Who's fighting for your insulin?

 How Scores Are Calculated

 Each tracked vote has a designated pro-access position.
-Score = (pro-access votes cast) ÷ (total tracked votes cast).
-Members who did not vote are excluded.
+Score = (pro-access votes cast) ÷ (total tracked votes applicable).
+Votes where a member was not yet in office are excluded.
+Members who were present but did not vote (abstentions) count in the denominator but not the numerator.

 A 90–100%